Department of Psychological Science

 Be sure to watch the video "What can you do with a B.A. or B.S. in psychology?" on our multimedia page.
 It is also available for checkout at the Media Desk at Bailey/Howe Library (DVD #7326).
 In it a panel of individuals working in business, research, social services, and government discuss how you can use your bachelor's degree in psychology.

 Working in a research laboratory or on a research project is great experience for exploring research and academic settings.
-Some faculty have funds to pay students (part- or full-time) in the summer; UVM also has some programs to fund undergraduate research during the summer.
+Some faculty have funds to pay students (part- or full-time) in the summer; UVM also has some programs to fund undergraduate research.
 To explore these possibilities, talk with faculty who are working in an area that you find interesting by first checking out their research interests.

 If you believe you might want to pursue a career in some area of applied psychology, there are a variety of community settings that can provide useful experience.
 Contact mental health agencies, YMCAs, Boys' & Girls' Clubs, and other nonprofit agencies to check out possible volunteer or paid positions.
 Some business settings can provide you with experience that is useful for exploring a future in organizational psychology, personnel, and related issues.
 You might also consider summer camps or child care settings if you think you want to pursue a career working with children (it's important to know if you're really up to working with children for 8 hours a day).